zang-lab/epics/README.md

 ## Branch Organization

-The .py files in each branch collect the features from the raw data.
-The .r files build the models for classifying open and closed chromatin domains (CDs).
+The ultima_cds_open_closed.py file collects the shape and intensity metrics for each chromatin domains (CDs).
+It uses custom functions from md_tif.py.
+3d_emish_cds_open_closed_lr.r builds the models to classify the open and closed CDs from one another.
+It requires the data from 3d_emish_data.zip.

 ## Data

 Raw 3D-EMISH data was obtained from Trzaskoma et.al.'s GitHub (https://github.com/3DEMISH/3D-EMISH).
+Our intensity and shape metrics are provided in 3d_emish_data.zip.

 ## System Information